-You'll need to have your board or governing body complete and sign this certificate (SD1.0) which:
+You'll need to have your board or governing body complete and sign this certificate (SD1.0), which:

-- Confirms the person or entity seeking the licence, and any related bodies to be authorised under the licence, meet all the criteria in the FMC Act (sections 396 and 400) and regulation 188 of the Regulations - Specifies the licence/s sought, and any related bodies to be authorised under any of those licences - Names the person authorised to make the application.
+- Confirms the person or entity seeking the licence, and any related bodies to be authorised under the licence, meet all the criteria in the FMC Act (sections 396 and 400), and regulation 188 - Specifies the licence/s sought, and any related bodies to be authorised under any of those licences - Names the person authorised to make the application.
 This may be the same person as the 'contact person' named on the application form but doesn't have to be.
-However note, the invoice for the application will be made out to the 'contact person'.
+However note, the invoice for the application will be to the attention of the 'contact person'.